SpongePowered/SpongeDocs/source/server/management/performance-tweaks.rst

 .. code-block:: none

     entity-activation-range {
-        # If enabled, newly discovered entities will be added to this config with
-        # a default value.
+        # If enabled, newly discovered entities will be added to this config with a default value.
         auto-populate=false

-        # Default activation ranges used for all entities unless overidden.
+        # Default activation ranges used for all entities unless overridden.
         defaults {
             ambient=32
             aquatic=32